telegramdesktop/tdesktop/README.md

-# exteraGram Desktop – Telegram Desktop based messenger with special features
+# rabbitGram Desktop – Telegram Desktop based messenger with special features

 This is the complete source code and the build instructions for the app based on the official [Telegram][telegram] messenger desktop client.